Create & send surveys with the world’s leading online survey software

 In rare events, SurveyMonkey may disclose your personal information where it believes in good faith that access or disclosure is necessary to protect the personal safety or vital interests of SurveyMonkey employees, customers or the public.

-To the extent SurveyMonkey independently keeps any data about you which it collected from you as a respondent to surveys sent from our service, we will retain that information for 3 years from your last interaction with our service.
-We retain the data for this period to facilitate our data lifecycle models.
+To the extent SurveyMonkey independently keeps any data about you which it collected from you as a respondent to surveys sent from our service, we will retain that data to facilitate our data lifecycle models.
 To the extent that your survey responses are stored in one of our customer accounts, that data is retained for as long as our customer’s account remains active or until our customer has deleted those survey responses.
 Where an account is inactive for 3 or more years we take steps to close those accounts and delete any data contained in them.

 Your personal information may be stored and processed in the United States, Australia or any other country where the SurveyMonkey group or its service providers maintain facilities.
-We enter into standard contractual clauses approved by the European Commission with our international group companies to ensure the safe transfer of your personal information (you can contact us for further information).
+Please see here for a list of countries where SurveyMonkey maintains offices.
+We enter into standard contractual clauses approved by the European Commission with our international group companies to ensure the safe transfer of your personal information to include the US (you can contact us for further information).

-Our parent company, SurveyMonkey Inc., participates in and has certified its compliance with the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield, which provide a way for us to transfer personal information of our respondents safely and securely to SurveyMonkey Inc. in the U.S. (please see SurveyMonkey Inc.'s entry on the Privacy Shield list here for further information).
+Our parent company, SurveyMonkey Inc., has also certified its compliance with the U.S. Privacy Shield for non–EU data transfers and Swiss-U.S. Privacy Shield (please see SurveyMonkey Inc.'s entry on the Privacy Shield list here for further information).

 The table below sets out the rights which you have to address any concerns or queries with us about our processing of your personal information: